exoplatform/exo-documentation/docs/Administration.rst

 |image325|

-Fields are the same displayed in the Add Rule popup:
+Fields are the same as in the Add Rule popup:

 - Title
 - Description